xster/flutter-wiki/Values.md

 # Flutter's core values

-## Build the best way to develop for mobile.
+## Build the best way to develop user interfaces.

 This tells us what we are creating.
 It helps narrow our focus.

-The best way to develop for mobile is a _productive_ way of developing.
+The best way to develop user interfaces is a _productive_ way of developing.

-The best way to develop for mobile creates _beautiful_ applications.
+The best way to develop user interfaces creates _beautiful_ applications.

-The best way to develop for mobile creates _fast_ applications.
+The best way to develop user interfaces creates _fast_ applications.

-The best way to develop for mobile enables developers to create applications _fast_.
+The best way to develop user interfaces enables developers to create applications _fast_.

-The best way to develop for mobile is _extensible_, so that we are not a barrier to developers.
+The best way to develop user interfaces is _extensible_, so that we are not a barrier to developers.

 ## Focus on the user and all else will follow.